Humpback Whale Research

-Volunteers participate in boat-based whale expeditions, and work with researchers to gather data on population numbers, behaviour, individual animal logging and identification, and pod structure.
+Humpback whale research volunteers participate in boat-based whale expeditions, and work with researchers to gather data on population numbers, behaviour, individual animal logging and identification, and pod structure.
 Learn practical research and data collection techniques including photo-identification, biopsy sampling and acoustic recordings.
 Volunteers also view and collect data on whale sharks, manta rays and dolphins, to support the work done on our Marine Conservation Programme.

 What makes this project ethical?

-The project is run by a specialist marine biologist who collects annual data on Mozambique’s whales.
+The Humpback Whale Research project is run by a specialist marine biologist who collects annual data on Mozambique’s whales.
 The conservation biology research is focused on the levels of toxins accumulated in whale blubber.
 Volunteers gain a deep insight into whale biology and ecology and learn the main research techniques used to study them.
 The research is used to positively influence international policy-making around whale conservation and culling.

-Humpback whale conservation
+Humpback whale research and conservation

 Southern Mozambique’s waters are the winter breeding ground of large numbers of humpback whales.
 The programme collects information on behaviour, acoustics, genetics and demographics, and is building a photo-id database of individual whales.
 One of the uses of the data is to counter the ‘scientific whaling’ argument, that you must kill a whale in order to determine its age.